 To say the first trip was rough would be putting it lightly.
 I overpacked, nearly doubling the amount of food I needed, and trucking along a bunch of “necessary” sauces and condiments.
 Hummus may be the most dense food one could possibly carry, and i brought nearly a litre.
 Due to time constraints, the trip was 26km in on day one, a day to explore, and 26km out on day three.
 For someone who had never dawned a backcountry bag until day one… 52km with a 30lb pack was a wake up call.
 By the time the end of the final day rolled around, I was dehydrated, exhausted, and planning to never return to the backcountry.
 And, this was only a 3 day trip, not even a big one on backcountry terms.

-As the brain tends to do, within a few days I had mostly forgotten the mental trauma and scars on my shoulders from the backpack.
+As one does with these sort of gruelling activities, within a few days I had mostly forgotten the mental trauma and scars on my shoulders from the backpack.
 All I could see in the photos was a mountain lake shimmering below one of the coolest mountains I had ever seen.
 I had to get back out there.

 Fast forward to 2024, and I was able to pack up the same backpack, and use the same tent, on a 6 day trip through the Cordillera Huayhuash in Peru.
 Comfortably, with minimal leftover food, and a lot more smiles than at Assiniboine.